 The Spirit of Christ in the Gospel of John

-There are two powerful messages of the identity of Christ in the Gospel of John—Christ was the God of Israel, and He was the Word, the Holy Spirit in the Prophets.
+The Gospel of John has two powerful messages about the identity of Jesus Christ — He was the God of Israel, and He was the Word, the Holy Spirit in the Prophets.

 Both of these messages climaxed in John 20: